 Verify how many users are currently logged-in by logging into the system and issuing the ‘w’ command.
 If you find your own session, isolate the idle ssh session information.

-In my situation, two users are currently logged in, one is my new ssh session, which is currently running the w command and the other is my inactive session.
+In my cause, two users are currently logged in, one is my new ssh session, which is currently running the w command and the other is my inactive session.

 In order to kill the idle ssh session, you need the parent process ID (PPID) of the idle session.
 To get it, run the pstree command to see a tree map of all processes.

 You will also get an output like the one below.
 But the structure and PIDs of the tree can vary.

 # pstree -p | grep sshd |-sshd(2023)-+-sshd(10132)---bash(10136) | `-sshd(10199)---bash(10208)---pstree(10226)